ewolff/SCS-ESI/README.md

 ==============

 For [Self-contained Systems](http://scs-architecture.org) multiple frontends need to be integrated.
-This sample shows how to this.
+This sample shows how to do this.
 Varnish serves as a cache and also ESI (Edge Side Includes) are used to integrate multiple backends into one HTTP site.